coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 But most importantly:

-* In the last years i find myself I using terminal/websites/webapps/android apps, instead of desktop apps.
+* In the last years i found myself spending most of my time with terminal/websites/webapps/android apps

 > I googled/youtubed people who were running dockers and ubuntu in a chroot, so i figured there's plenty room for desktop apps if needed.